 The following scale can be used to relate the Video Experience scores to the actual experience users receive:

-- 75 – 100 Excellent: Very consistent experience across all users, video streaming providers and resolutions tested, with fast loading times and almost non-existent stalling.
+- 75 or above Excellent: Very consistent experience across all users, video streaming providers and resolutions tested, with fast loading times and almost non-existent stalling.

-- 0 – 40 Poor: Not a good experience even for lower resolution videos across all providers.
+- Under 40 Poor: Not a good experience even for lower resolution videos across all providers.
 Very slow loading times and frequent stalling is common.

 With video being the single largest category of traffic carried on mobile networks and consumption expected to grow to keep pace with consumer demand, this is an extremely relevant metric.
 It is another key element in Opensignal’s ongoing mission to measure the actual consumer experience on mobile networks.

-In addition to Video Experience, we report on two supporting metrics related to video:
+In addition to Video Experience, we report on the following metrics related to video experience: